wang0665/SmartDB-InfluxDB/InfluxDB.md

 The manual of InfluxDB can be found at [here](https://docs.influxdata.com/influxdb/v1.7/)

-Please read this before you do any coding
+Please read and undertand the influxDB before you do any coding

 ### Important note for operating the DB

-* DO NOT do a heavy query such as more than 12 hours data query, schedule a task and do a periodic query and summary to reduce the load of the server
+* DO NOT submit a heavy query such as more than 12 hours data query, schedule a task and do a periodic query and summary to reduce the load of the server
 * DO NOT share the ip address, user name, password with other's people

 ### Visualization tools for InfluxDB [Chronograf]